getodk/docs/odk1-src/central-projects.rst

    - Create, manage, and retire App Users for the project.
    - Manage and archive the project itself.

+Since the major changes that occurred in version 0.5, we have additionally made the following improvements:

+ - Better, centralized form workflow/status management.
+ - More granular project access, in the form a Project Viewer role which allows read-only access only to Forms and Submission data.

-In future releases beyond 0.5, we have a `loose roadmap <https://github.com/opendatakit/central/issues/35>`_ with at least the following goals:
+In future releases, we have a `loose roadmap <https://github.com/opendatakit/central/issues/35>`_ with at least the following goals:

  - Change the relationship between Collect and Central so that with one button you can synchronize the mobile device to some centrally managed desired state.